 Use only Arctic Cat approved brake fluid.
 Never substitute or mix different types or grades of brake fluid.
 Brake loss can result.
 Check brake fluid level and pad wear before each use.
 Brake loss can result in serious injury or death.

 Parking

 Parking involves following the previous rules for braking; then:

 - 1. After the vehicle stops, shift into park. - 2.
-Turn off the ignition. - 3.
-If you have to park on a hill, block the wheels on the downhill side.
+Then turn off the ignition.